Sports Psychology and Performance Enhancement

 All great coaches employ game plans, race strategies, and course management skills to help athletes mentally prepare for competition.
 This is an area beyond developing basic mental skills in which a mental coach helps athletes and teams.
 This is very important in sports such as golf, racing, and many team sports.

-To identify and enter the "zone" more often This incorporates everything I do in the mental side of sports.
+To identify and enter the "zone" more often This incorporates everything I do on the mental side of sports.
 The overall aim is to help athletes enter the zone by developing foundational mental skills that can help athletes enter the zone more frequently.
 It is impossible to play in the zone every day, but you can set the conditions for it to happen more often.

 Sports Psychology does apply to a wide variety of serious athletes.
 Most of my students (junior, high school, college, and professional athletes) are highly committed to excellence and seeing how far they can go in sports.
 They love competition and testing themselves against the best in their sport.
 They understand the importance of a positive attitude and mental toughness.
-These athletes want every advantage they can get including the mental edge over the competition.
+These athletes want every advantage they can get, including the mental edge over the competition.

 This article first appeared in: